nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-05. The creators of the UNIX followed the "small is beautiful" philosophy and never attempted to pack many features into a single tool.
+05. The creators of the UNIX followed the **small is beautiful** philosophy and never attempted to pack many features into a single tool.

     Simple tools that perform well defined tasks can be combined using shell operators to perform complicated tasks and filter data.